 Aura.
 In about 20% to 25% of people with migraines, an aura precedes the headache or occurs alongside it.
 A typical aura has symptoms that may be:

-- Vision changes such as flickering lights, spots or lines, loss of vision
+- Visual changes such as flickering lights, spots or lines, loss of vision.

-- Numbness, tingling, or pins-and-needles feeling in the body
+- Sensory: numbness, tingling, or pins-and-needles feeling in the body.

 Diplopia: If you've ever had double vision -- which means that you see two of everything -- you've had diplopia.
 This is one of the symptoms that experts use to diagnose basilar migraine.
 In the study that looked into the symptoms of people with basilar migraine, 45% had diplopia.